 - the roadway has the same surface as cycle paths (red asphalt in the Netherlands).

-So, a cycle street is a low traffic, low speed street with a lot of cycling on it, optimised for cycling comfort, speed, wayfinding, etc.
+So, a cycle street is a low traffic, low speed street with a lot of cycling on it, optimised for cycling priority, comfort, speed, wayfinding, etc. It needs to be designed to either prohibit (Germany and Belgium) or deter motor vehicles from overtaking people cycling.

 Because these are not (except in the Netherlands) traditional parts of highways toolkits, there isn't much consistency about their layout.
 The "wide yellow stripes on each side" is specific to Paris and is pretty much the reverse of the Brussels layout.

-In Oxford, I think the following routes could be laid out as cycle streets:
+In Oxford, the following routes are candidates for cycle streets:

 - Bainton Rd - Hayfield Rd - Kingston Rd (to the St Margarets Rd junction)